cleavr/cleaverdocs/content/documentation/clean-disk-space.md

 ### Clean MySQL bin logs

 This operation clears the MySQL bin logs, which are logs that contain event information, such as table changes.
-[Click her to learn more about MySQL bin logs](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html).
+[Click here to learn more about MySQL bin logs](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html).

 <base-info>
     MySQL bin logs can populate pretty quickly when you are first spinning up an app and working with  database tables.